particl/ccs-proposals/team-funding-request-1.md

 This proposal is a funding request by the Particl team.
 It requests **35,250 PART per month** from the treasury fund for a period of **6 months only** after which the team will submit a new funding request for a community vote.

 **The request follows a model in which PART is calculated at $1**.
-Calculating the funding requirements of the team at a lower-than-market-rate ensures more stability and protects the team against the volatility in trading markets.
+Calculating the funding requirements of the team at a lower-than-market rate ensures more stability and protects the team against the volatility in trading markets.

 ### Note

 This proposal is purposely kept simple and quick to read.
-For more details on this proposal and on how the team intends on strategically moving forward, check out the Team Funding Request blog post available on Particl News.
+For more details on this proposal and on how the team intends on strategically moving forward, check out the [Particl Team Funding Request #1](https://particl.news/particl-team-funding-request-1/) blog post available on Particl News.

 # Rationale